Haddenham and District Rotary Club

 In and around Haddenham our Community Service Team and club members give support to the community by funding village Noticeboards and developing IT capability at the library; we have provided benches at bus stops and at the church, and the public defibrillator at St Mary’s Centre.

-In April we team up with the Rotary Club of Thame to offer free blood pressure checks and stroke awareness advice at a local Co-operative supermarket, as part of the UK Stroke Awareness Campaign.
+In April we team up with Thame Rotary to offer free blood pressure checks and stroke awareness advice at a local Co-operative supermarket, as part of the UK Stroke Awareness Campaign.

 We contribute to local schools through ‘Kids Out’ – a fun day out to Legoland for senior year disadvantaged children at nearby Special School; our tree planting and sensory garden initiatives at local schools; Marshaling the fireworks at St Mary’s School, Haddenham, and our increasingly popular Young Photographer Competition.